golemfactory/golem-rd/Lottery-driven-verification.md

 # Lottery-driven verification

-**Summary** The idea of lotteries on Ethereum as desribed [here](http://www.golemproject.net/doc/GolemNanopayments.pdf) is reused with a different purpose.
+**Summary** The idea of lotteries on Ethereum as described [here](http://www.golemproject.net/doc/GolemNanopayments.pdf) is reused with a different purpose.
 Instead of aiming to cut gas cost related to payments, it is used to simplify validation and strengthen the guarantees of Provider's work being correct.
 **Lottery-driven verification** means that some random subset of subtasks are "winning tickets", which entitle their Provider to portion of Task's payout, and those subtasks are redundantly calculated by the Requestor.
 A winning-ticket subtask is paid for, only if the result is the same as Requestor's.